Hi, I'm Ask INFA!

 Create New at Runtime

-Creates a Snowflake target table at runtime based on the table type and the path you specify.
+Creates a target table at run time based on the object name, table type, and path you specify.

 .